Enabling Low-Latency Machine learning on Radiation-Hard FPGAs with hls4ml: Discussion

 Perhaps the most significant and lasting contribution of this work is the development of the new \texttt{hls4ml} backend for Microchip's SmartHLS compiler.
-By creating this piece of open-source infrastructure, we have removed the primary barrier to entry for using radiation-hard PolarFire FPGAs for machine learning inference.
-This tool makes a new class of radiation-hard devices accessible to the entire high-energy physics community and beyond.
+By creating this piece of open-source infrastructure, we have lowered the barrier to entry for using radiation-hard PolarFire FPGAs for machine learning inference.
+This tool makes a new class of radiation-hard devices more accessible to the entire high-energy physics community and beyond.

 This automated approach provides a significant advantage over a one-off, manual implementation.
 While the specific autoencoder in this study could have been realized with a manual HLS design, such a solution would lack scalability and reusability.
 The \texttt{hls4ml} backend, in contrast, empowers the community to rapidly prototype and deploy a wide variety of models without requiring bespoke HLS development for each.
 This automation was also key to our own design process, enabling the systematic hardware-aware quantization scan presented in Section~\ref{sec:compression}, a crucial optimization step that would have been impractical within a manual design flow.